withaspirit/Elevator-Simulation/README.md

     This project is mostly a success as it meets most of the requirements.

     ### Successes
     The README design is excellent.
 The UML Class Diagram is the most complete diagram in the project.
-Virtually all methods and classes have Javadocs and have consitent formatting.
+Virtually all methods and classes have Javadocs and have consistent formatting.

     ### Areas for Improvement